How to Fix the Windows Key Not Working on Windows 10/11

 What Is the Windows Key Not Working Issue

 A computer keyboard has many intriguing keys on it.
-One of them is the Windows button.
-It allows you to open the start menu with a simple key press.
+One is the Windows button, allowing you to open the start menu with a simple key press.
 However, it can also perform other options with combination keys, such as CTRL, ALT, or Shift, to switch between files, folders, and applications.

 But, when the Windows key stops, users cannot perform any of those operations.
 Not only are you unable to open the start menu quickly, but you are also unable to switch between Windows, desktops, etc.